 Such frivolity may help you stand out, but it might single you out as a presenter who isn't taking things seriously.
 That said, Powtoon's dedicated Slides section provides a more traditional editor for making more straightforward slide decks, and anything you create there can be later tarted up in the Studio section.

-Slick, active presentations without traditional slides
+Prezi lets you create slick, dynamic presentations without traditional slides

 Prezi's take on presentations is very different, since it does away with slide decks altogether in favour of a massive canvas.
 Cram it full of all your pertinent info, lock off views representing the most important areas, then zoom, twist, reveal and jump between them for a truly dynamic presentation.